Robert Campbell's Boot

-The boot we have on display in our 'Highlanders' case is one of my favourite objects, partly because it is a physical link to one of the darkest events in Scottish history, and partly because of the interesting story behind how the museum acquired it...
+This boot is one of our most interesting objects, partly because it is a physical link to one of the darkest events in Scottish history, and partly because of the interesting story behind how the museum acquired it...

 Upon discovering the ‘hidden room’ some years later, the occupants of Glenlyon House allowed the staff of the house to divide all of Campbell’s belongings between themselves.
 A charwoman (cleaner) from the McGregors of Balnald and her companion chose to take a boot each.
 Robert Campbell’s boot has been kept by the McGregors ever since, displayed in a cabinet along with the glass jars of leather care substance, before being donated to the museum in 2015.